iluwatar/java-design-patterns/row-data-gateway/ReadMe.md

 <span style="color: orange"> These scripts can be found in /src/main/resources/db-scripts </span>

-- ParrotDataModel.ParrotType.sql > Contains a list of different types of parrots
+- ParrotType.sql > Contains a list of different types of parrots
-- ParrotDataModel.OwnedParrot.sql > Owner's parrot(s) (name, age, color, tamed, reference to ParrotDataModel.ParrotType,
+- OwnedParrot.sql > Owner's parrot(s) (name, age, color, tamed, reference to ParrotType,
 reference to ParrotOwner) and foreign key to Parrots table for parrot specific species.